 She writes children’s books and translates/edits books about the field to contribute to Philosophy for/with Children in her country.
-Her first two books from the “Thought Experiments” series are “Whatever You Want Machine” (Ne İstersen Makinesi) and “Desert Prince and Ice” (Çöl Prensi ve Buz) and “The Hole in the Simit” (Simidin Ortası)–published by Masalperest Publishing.
-She works on doing philosophy with children with children’s books.
+Her books from the “Thought Experiments” series are: “Whatever You Want Machine” (Ne İstersen Makinesi), “Desert Prince and Ice” (Çöl Prensi ve Buz) and “The Hole in the Simit” (Simidin Ortası)–published by Masalperest Publishing.
+She translated The If Machine by Peter Worley to Turkish as Felsefe Makinesi (Paraşüt Publishing).
 She teaches from pre-school to junior-high in schools, runs online and face to face workshops with children, young people and adults.
 Trains teachers actively with Philotopia P4C Trainings, and organizes PhiloTalks for world renowned P4C experts to give seminars to Turkish educators.